MahmoudSaad144/GiftDose_Privacy/README.md

 We’ll let you know if any major changes happen.

 8. **Delete Your Account**
-If you wish to delete your GiftDose account and all associated data, please send an email to [info@giftdose.com](mailto:info@giftdose.com) from the email address linked to your account with the subject line:
-**"Delete My Account"**
-Your request will be processed within **7 days**, and all related data will be permanently deleted from our systems.
+If you wish to delete your GiftDose account, there is a Delete Account button within the app.
+You can click it, and all data associated with it will be permanently deleted from our systems.

-9. **Contact Us**
+10. **Contact Us**
 If you have any questions about this policy, contact us at:
 📧 info@giftdose.com